willemmirkovich/HyperParameterAlgorithms/README.md

+# Hyper Parameter Algorithms

+This project aims to provide algorithms to automate the hyper parameter choosing process for machine learning problems.

-# Genetic Algorithm
+## Genetic Algorithm

-This is a genetic algorithm function for python